Meenakshi is eloquent as she describes the world of her dreams:

 When Savitri Deshpande goes “Ishshya, kitna ye melodrama…” we realize it is only one of her colors.

 There’s nothing that hasn’t been said about the acting virtuoso Rani Mukerji happens to be.
-Years down the line Aiyyaa remains one film that is less-watched and less talked about, which is pretty unfair because this film has Mukerji at her gutsy best.
-The film’s relevance is beyond its theme, for the fact that it opened up an untouched style of filmmaking, which does not seem to be re-opening anytime soon.
+Years down the line, Aiyyaa has finally gotten its due from the reel-making, TikTok-loving GenZ.
+It truly deserves every bit of the hype because it has the actress at her gutsy best.
+The film’s relevance is beyond its theme, for the fact that it opened up an untouched style of filmmaking, which does not seem to be reopening anytime soon.

 Till then, let’s register all our gratitude to Mr. Kundalkar for this gem of a film!